History

 additional sections of cylinder wall and filling the

-cylinder partially with rip-rap hastily procured on shore and
+cylinder partially with rip-rap hastily procured on

-itself, the extra weight driving the edge of the wooden
+finally righted itself, the extra weight driving the

-caisson deep into the bed of the bay.
+edge of the wooden caisson deep into the bed of the bay.

 More sections of wall were bolted onto the iron caisson